Gov. Phil Murphy open to vaccine passports

 Talks of using immunization status as a tool to travel or attend events has come up more recently as nearly 127 million doses of COVID-19 vaccines have been administered across the country.

-More than 1.2 million New Jersey residents have been fully vaccinated as of Monday, nearly halfway to its goal of getting 4.7 million people vaccinated by the spring.
+More than 1.2 million New Jersey residents had been fully vaccinated as of Tuesday, roughly 14% of the state's population.

+Stockton Poll: Most NJ residents want COVID-19 vaccine, but minority residents less likely to be vaccinated

+GALLOWAY TOWNSHIP — New Jersey residents are concerned about the COVID-19 pandemic, and most want to be vaccinated, but a recent poll from Sto…

 The app was tested at two sporting events at the Barclay Center and Madison Square Garden.

-“Governor Phil Murphy's suggestion that Garden Staters could be required to show proof of vaccine is a health privacy minefield,” Will Reinert, spokesman for the Republican Governors Association said in a prepared statement.
+“Gov. Phil Murphy's suggestion that Garden Staters could be required to show proof of vaccine is a health privacy minefield,” Will Reinert, spokesman for the Republican Governors Association, said in a statement.
 “Hard-working New Jersey residents have the right to keep their health care decisions between themselves and their doctor, and don't need Phil Murphy in the waiting room telling patients to make sure they 'laminate' their vaccine card on the way out.”

 Contact Molly Shelly: